daneroo/directory-digester/README.md

 ## Publishing and Releasing

+Git Branch Tagging: As per the `goreleaser` conventions we are tagging releases with `v0.1.0` format.

 This [article](https://namiops.medium.com/golang-multi-arch-docker-image-with-github-action-b59a62c8d2bd)
 and [repo](https://github.com/namiops/go_multiarch/tree/master) have instructions on building a *Go* binary for multiple architectures and publishing them into a multi-arch docker image.